A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-As we have just seen, the $(0,1,2)$-extended TQFTs derived from finite crossed modules are not more general than the $(0,1,2)$-extended TQFTs derived from finite groups.
-It is an open problem whether (0,1,2)-extended TQFTs derived from more general homotopy finite spaces, $\Bc$, can similarly always be reduced to the finite group case.
+In particular, the $(0,1,2)$-extended TQFTs $\tFQmorch{\J_2(\Gc)}$ and $\tFQmorch{\J_1(G/\partial(E))}$ are equivalent.
+Hence, $(0,1,2)$-extended TQFTs derived from finite crossed modules are not more general than the $(0,1,2)$-extended TQFTs derived from finite groups.
+It is an open problem whether (0,1,2)-extended TQFTs derived from general homotopy finite spaces can similarly be reduced to the finite group case.